Ceekayy-School-of-Music/ceekayysom/wp-content/plugins/stratum/readme.txt

 1. [Horizontal Timeline](https://stratum.getmotopress.com/horizontal-timeline/) - show events in chronological order using a horizontal timeline framework.
 1. [Lottie Animations](https://stratum.getmotopress.com/lottie-animations/) - add high-quality animations to your WordPress site using the Lottie Animations library and customize animations further.
 1. [Countdown](https://stratum.getmotopress.com/countdown/) - create a circle or box-styled animated countdown timer and set the real-time countdown up to seconds.
+1. [Table](https://stratum.getmotopress.com/table/) - the table widget will allow you to create responsive data tables, style rows and columns.
+1. [Content Switcher](https://stratum.getmotopress.com/content-switcher/) - create tabs or a toggle to structure your content, pricing plans or any other categorized data.

 It makes no difference what kind of a business niche you are involved in, nor does it matter whether you develop an Elementor website for yourself or do it as a service.
 Stratum made both for beginners and pro users to get their best results while styling up content elements for their Elementor websites.